 About THE SOLAR GRIDSet nearly 1000 years after a global flood, THE SOLAR GRID tells of an Earth basked in eternal daylight, made possible by a vast network of satellites that orbit the globe, transforming it into a solar-powered factory for Mars.
 But two orphans, Mehret and Kameen, who rummage through the wastelands of Earth in search of lucritive artificats, come upon an item that will alter the course of history forever.

 THE SOLAR GRID, described by Warren Ellis as “big, complex, eccentric,” is a work of Concept Pop by artist/author Ganzeer.
-Industrialism, enviornmentalism, and race-relations are at the heart of THE SOLAR GRID, along with with themes of speculative archeology, space-travel, and Afrofuturism.
+Industrialism, enviornmentalism, and race-relations are at the heart of THE SOLAR GRID, along with themes of speculative archeology, space-travel, and Afrofuturism.

 “Already it's claimed the title of my favorite comic series of 2016 and one of my favorite science fiction comics of all time.”